jinmc/movie_trailer/README.md

 # movie_trailer
+in command line, we can push

+python entertainment_center.py

-a movie trailer website showing movie images and shows trailer when clicked
+and by that, the movie trailer website showing movie images, titles, will show up and the trailer will show up when you click the images.